yourWaifu/Tetris-Clone/README.md

 * rotation is j or k
 * hold is u

+* if you are on the 3ds, press start to exit

 in the future I plan to make it so that you can change the controls

 #Plans for the future